ePages-de/soapclient/java/README.md

 1. run "./gradlew test" (Linux) or "gradlew.cmd test" (Windows) in project folder.
-2. If epages6 is not installed locally, use the system property "ep6HostName" to an epages6 installation (-Dep6HostName=somehost)
+2. If epages6 is not installed locally, use the gradle property "ep6HostName" to an epages6 installation (-Pep6HostName=somehost)

 h2.
 Running test cases with Eclipse (http://www.eclipse.org/)